1889 Cardiganshire County Council election: Outcome

-Results
+Ward results

 Aberaeron

 John Morgan Howell, an ironmonger and already a prominent figure in the public life of the county, and destined to remain so for many years, was returned with a decisive majority over John Griffiths, Nantgwynfynydd, a farmer.
 It was reported that, following the declaration of the result, the children of Aberarth British School were marched to the town and, in front of Howell's residence and that of the successful candidate at Aberarth (see below) instructed to give each a hearty cheer, which they did.
 After dark blue balls were sent off and bonfires were lit.

 Aberarth

 John Hugh Jones, an Aberaeron draper, defeated T.H.
 Maddy of Dolaeron, a barrister.